garencheckley/podexp/README.md

 - Content is now structured with shorter, simpler sentences that are easier to follow when listened to
 - The prompt emphasizes natural pacing and rhythm suitable for spoken delivery
 - Generated content maintains better continuity with previous episodes
+- Enhanced use of punctuation for dramatic storytelling effects:
+  - Strategic use of periods (.) for definitive stops that create impact
+  - Use of ellipses (...) for suspense, trailing thoughts, or to indicate pauses
+  - Proper use of commas (,) to control pacing and create natural speech rhythms
+  - Use of hyphens (-) to indicate interruptions or sudden changes
 - The system now produces more child-friendly content with appropriate vocabulary
 - Episode structure includes clear beginnings and endings for better audio flow